-Mane Seal and Shine has been specially formulated to give you a light hold after using the Mane Hair Loss Fibres, with the added benefit of giving your hair a really healthy looking shine.
-Use once the Mane Hair Loss fibres have settled.
+Mane Seal and Shine has been specially formulated to give you a light hold after using the Mane Hair Thickening Fibres, with the added benefit of giving your hair a really healthy looking shine.
+Use once the Mane Hair Thickening fibres have settled.

-Will Mane Hair Loss fibres run in the wet?
+Will Mane Hair Thickening fibres run in the wet?

-How do I wash Mane Hair Fibres out?
+How do I wash Mane Hair Thickening Fibres out?

 They can be washed out using normal shampoo and warm water.
 Rinse thoroughly.
-Once the hair has been washed, conditioned and dried, Mane Hair Loss Fibres can be re-applied.
+Once the hair has been washed, conditioned and dried, Mane Hair Thickening Fibres can be re-applied.